Welcome to this gallery of wildflowers from the Yuraygir National Park

 usually with Nikon 105 macro lens.
 I will later post some hopefully helpful hints on getting started with wildflower photography.
 The gallery starts in October, 2011 and follows onwards, into and now into 2014.
 I am continuing to update images as better ones come to hand, and am adding text that hopefully will give the reader basic information about the plants, including their habitat, where you can find them, key features of the flowers, and interesting information...this is very much a work in progress as I draw from a number of sources.
 Barry has also kindly provided his notes , "A Beginner's Botany", a project of the Coff's Harbour Group of the Australian Plants Society.
 Throughout the gallery, I have included basic botany (which is my level) for the interest and education of the viewers.
 For the many with advanced knowledge, please let us know what you know, and we will be happy to incorporate further information into the site.
 Where information is "generic" it is given; however, direct quotations, or matters of opinion, are credited to the source.

 For those interested, most of the flowers shown can be easily accessed just off roads in the area.
 I have given the reader clues as to the best sites to find wildflowers, but they are everywhere in the Park.
 We have some less accessible areas on our list to explore, and I will report on these as we go, such as the heath country to the south east of the Wooli Wooli River, and also north west of Minnie Waters.
 Currently, February, 2014, we are working on Mangroves.
+Our other work in progress is a list of flowers.
+I would also like to rank the images according to colour.
+Barry's book divides the various sub areas within the Park and shows the flowers therein.
+We have a growing awareness of what I describe as micro-environments and will refer to these in the gallery.
+The Yuraygir National Park is a fascinating place and we have an increasing appreciation of its complexity and diversity.

 We have, at times, been restricted by the locked gates of the National Parks and are hopeful that this policy may change.
 Precious money is being spent on locked gates and heavy rock barricades to keep citizens out of the Park.
 Surely more could be achieved to protect the Park, not by obstruction, but by community awareness, education, and involvement?
 We are also hopeful that certain areas containing interesting or special groups of wildflowers can be identified, and protected.
 Many wildflowers are vulnerable, and it will be through education that we will be able to raise community awareness of the need for their protection.
 Over the last year it has been my pleasure and privilege to gain a better insight into the work of the Rangers of the National Parks and Wildlife Service in the Park.
 They are a highly competent and very dedicated team.
 Park management is a complex task; I think they do it well, often with limited resources.
 Please go to about page 98 to look at the work currently (December, 2012) being done to protect the migratory Tern.